GaryCooper-pm/gc_first-project/README.md

 ### About page
-* Brief details about the club
+* Brief details about the club.
-* Details of the different membership options and prices
+* Details of the different membership options and prices.
-* Details of the benefits of membership
+* Details of the benefits of membership.

 ![About page](docs/images/about.JPG "About Page")

 ### Contact page
-* Simple styled contact form with mandatory fields and optional 'Favourite discipline' radio buttons
+* Simple styled contact form with mandatory fields and optional 'Favourite discipline' radio buttons.
 * The contact form is a dummy form for the purpose of this project and submits to the https://formdump.codeinstitute.net form dump.

 ![Contact Form](docs/images/contact_form.JPG "Contact Form")

 # FUTURE FEATURES
-* I would like to expand on the content of the site with input and content provided by the club committee members
+* I would like to expand on the content of the site with input and content provided by the club committee members.
-* I would like to integrate an event entry form
+* I would like to integrate an event entry form.
-* I would like to implement a members only page where they can download course maps
+* I would like to implement a members only page where they can download course maps.

 # DESIGN
 ### Typography